sutd-visual-computing-group/research-reproducibility-guide-book/README.md

 ### Proposed Research Method

 This section is generally deterministic.

-The code should include clear implementation of proposed method (i.e.: architecture,  loss functions, evaluation metrics).
-Any supplementary materials associated with proposed method can be included here.
+- The code should include clear implementation of proposed method (i.e.: architecture,  loss functions, evaluation metrics).
+- Complexity details (space, time and sample size) should be included.
+- Any diagrams associated with proposed method can be included here.